 An AP that transmits a Sensing Trigger frame shall set the CS Required subfield to 1 unless one of the following conditions is met:

-— The Sensing Trigger frame is of subvariant Sensing Polling, SR2SI Sounding, Sensing Threshold-based Report or SR2SR Sounding.
+— The Sensing Trigger frame is of subvariant Sensing Polling, SR2SI Sounding, or SR2SR Sounding.

-— The Sensing Trigger frame is of subvariant Sensing Report and the UL Length subfield in the Common Info field of the Trigger frame is less than or equal to 418.
+— The Sensing Trigger frame is of subvariant Sensing Reporting or Sensing Threshold-based Reporting and the UL Length subfield in the Common Info field of the Trigger frame is less than or equal to 418.

 SP